ElectrumIsPog/Lawn-Care-Template/progress.md

 - [x] Deployment instructions

 ## Current Focus
-Working on the admin panel features.
-Completed the admin dashboard layout, authentication protection for admin routes, and service management functionality.
-Next steps include implementing the remaining admin features: gallery management, site settings control, and contact form submission viewing.
+All admin panel features have been completed, including gallery management, site settings control, and contact form submission viewing.
+The next steps will focus on testing and documentation to ensure the website is robust and user-friendly.